stackhpc/ansible-lustre-demo/README.md

     - The automatic NID range generation in [inventory/group_vars/lustre_server/server.yml]() is not general-purpose and may need adapting for other client configurations.

-1. Run ansible to install and configure Lustre servers/clients and NFS server:
+1. Run ansible to install and configure Lustre servers, Lustre clients, NFS server and NFS client:

     ```
     ansible-playbook site.yml